 How many positions are available?
 What are my chances of getting accepted?

 In total, we offer 4 positions in the 2nd call in projects for a doctoral researcher.
 We make our decision based on the quality of the applications.
 So, in first line it depends on YOUR application how high are your chances.

 I hold degree XYZ – am I eligible to apply?

-Applicants must hold a German Master (M.Sc.), a German Diploma OR an equivalent international degree in biology, biochemistry, bioinformatics, chemistry, veterinary medicine, life sciences or other related subjects.
+Applicants must hold a German Master (M.Sc.), a German Diploma OR an equivalent international degree in a related subject.
 It is NOT necessary to hold the degree at the time of your application, but you will need it when you begin to work with us (April 1, 2021).
 If you have an M.D. with only clinical qualifications, we cannot consider your application.

 If you fulfill these criteria then you are eligible to apply.
 If you hold an M.D., DVM or other related degrees that do not fall into this scheme, you will likely need extensive laboratory skills, epidemiological experience or bioinformatics knowledge in order for us to consider your application.
 Our recommendation is always to go for an application if in doubt!
 Please accept our sincere apologies that we cannot analyze individual situations at this stage.

 Do I have to be a German or European citizen to apply?

 Of course not!
 GRK 2046 is an international doctoral program.
 Right now, we harbor PhD students with 14 different nationalities!
 We happily accept applications from any country in the world.
 However, please make an effort to help us understanding your education / academic achievements / your country’s grading system.